sales team layoffs as demonstrated by removing groups of people from the team.

 Developing: Show Them the Next Role Still Exists

-The first thing laid-off employees tell me is that they had stopped seeing a future at the company months before the cuts.
+The first thing laid-off employees tell me is that they’d stopped seeing a future at the company months before the cuts.
 The second thing surviving employees ask themselves is whether their own future just disappeared.

 Promotion paths, stretch accounts, and leadership tracks matter more after layoffs, not less.
 If your AE-to-Senior-AE ladder is frozen, say so and explain when it reopens.
-If a rep was three months from a promotion, honor it.
+If a rep was three months from a promotion, honor the timeline.
 Top performers will accept hard times.
-A dead end is harder to accept.
+A dead end is harder to endure.

-Earning: The Comp Plan Is the Trust Document
+Earning: The Comp Plan Is the Cornerstone of Your Relationship

 Few things damage a sales team faster than a comp plan change announced in the same quarter as a layoff.
 Accelerators get capped.
 SPIFs disappear.
 Clawback language tightens.
-Each one feels like a small adjustment to leadership and a betrayal to the rep carrying the bag.
+Each one feels like a small adjustment to leadership and a betrayal to the rep working hard to earn commissions.

 If you have to change comp, do it carefully and explain the math.
-If possible, leave it alone for two quarters.
-Your reps just watched colleagues get walked out.
-The comp plan is now the main written promise they have left.
+If you can, leave it alone for two quarters.
+Your reps just watched colleagues get walked out, and the comp plan is now the main written promise they have left.
 Honor it.

 None of This Is New

-There’s nothing novel here.
+None of this is novel.
 Winning, learning, developing, and earning are the same four things that have kept salespeople in their seats for decades.
 The fundamentals don’t change after a layoff.
-The reasons to leave just get easier to see.
+The reasons to leave just get easier to see during periods of destabilization.